 A DNA test for this is highly likely, IF steady funding of the research happens.

-The Newfoundland breed got their test because of steady, generous funding AND participation.
+The Newfoundland breed got a test for ONE of their SAS variants because of steady, generous funding AND participation.
 One Newfoundland study had 6,000 dogs participating!
 Rottweiler people are FAR less likely to donate samples or money.

 Rottweiler Familial Subaortic Stenosis Study